-- 5. Windows General.
-Except as approved for parking structures or accessory structures, the front/street-facing elevations of buildings shall provide display windows, windowed doors, and where applicable, transom windows to express a storefront character. - 6.
-Defined Upper Story(ies).
-Building elevations shall contain detailing that visually defines street level building spaces (storefronts) from upper stories.
-The distinction between street level and upper floors shall be established, for example, through the use of awnings, canopies, belt course, or similar detailing, materials, or fenestration.
-Upper floors may have less window area than ground floors, but shall follow the vertical lines of the lower level piers and the horizontal definition of spandrels and any cornices. - 7.
-Buildings Not Adjacent to a Street.
+- 7. Buildings Not Adjacent to a Street.
 Buildings that are not adjacent to a street, such as those that are setback behind another (e.g., internal plaza or court), shall meet the 60 percent transparency standard on all elevations abutting civic spaces(s) and on elevations containing a primary entrance. - 8.
 Window Trim.
 At a minimum, windows shall contain trim, reveals, recesses, or similar detailing of not less than four inches in width or depth as applicable.
 The use of decorative detailing and ornamentation around windows (e.g., corbels, medallions, pediments, or similar features) is encouraged. - D. Articulation and Detailing.
 The following standards apply to new buildings and building additions. - I. Articulation.
 All building elevations that orient to a street or civic space must have breaks in the wall plane (articulation) of not less than one break for every 30 feet of building length or width, as applicable, as follows: - a.
 A "break" for the purposes of this subsection is a change in wall plane of not less than 24 inches in depth.
 Breaks may include but are not limited to an offset, recess, window reveal, pilaster, frieze, pediment, cornice, parapet, gable, dormer, eave, coursing, canopy, awning, column, building base, balcony, permanent awning or canopy, marquee, or similar architectural feature. - b.
 Changes in paint color and features that are not designed as permanent architectural elements, such as display cabinets, window boxes, retractable and similar mounted awnings or canopies, and other similar features, do not meet the 24-inch break-in-wall-plane standard. - c.
 Building elevations that do not orient to a street or civic space need not comply with the 24-inch break-in-wall-plane standard but should complement the overall building design. - 2.
 Change in Materials.
-Elevations must incorporate changes in material that define a building's base, middle, and top, as applicable, and create visual interest and relief.
-Side and rear elevations that do not face a street, public parking area, pedestrian access way, or plaza may utilize changes in texture and/or color of materials, provided that the design is consistent with the overall composition of the building. - E. Pedestrian Shelters.
-The following standards apply to new buildings and building additions that are subject to Site Design Review. - 1.
+Elevations should incorporate changes in material that define a building's base, middle, and top, as applicable, and create visual interest and relief.
+Side and rear elevations that do not face a street, public parking area, pedestrian access way, or plaza may utilize changes in texture and/or color of materials, provided that the design is consistent with the overall composition of the building. - Pedestrian Shelters.
+The following standards apply to new buildings and building additions that are subject to Site Design Review. - .
 Minimum Pedestrian Shelter Coverage.
-Permanent awnings, canopies, recesses, or similar

-- pedestrian shelters shall be provided along at least 75 percent of the ground floor elevation(s) of a building where the building abuts a sidewalk, civic space, or pedestrian access way. - 2.
+Permanent awnings, canopies, recesses, or similar pedestrian shelters shall be provided along at least 75 percent of the ground floor elevation(s) of a building where the building abuts a sidewalk, civic space, or pedestrian access way. - 2.
 Pedestrian Shelter Design.
 Pedestrian shelters shall comply with applicable building codes, and shall be designed to be visually compatible with the architecture of a building.
 If mezzanine or transom windows exist, the shelter shall be below such windows where practical.